alex99now/MCB185/unix.md

 We won't use variables much, but it's important to know they exist because some programs use them for configuration.
 If you want to see all your environment variables, you can use the `printenv` command without any arguments.
-Don't worry if this is very confusing because we don't care about it at this point.
+Don't worry if you find the topic of environment variables is very confusing at this time.
+We will revisit the topic later when it matters more.

 	printenv